MUSIC WORKSHOPSEnsembles - Instrumental - Singing - Percussion

 Students are also welcome to attend the 2nd and 3rd Persian Ensemble workshops, which will be working on instrumental pieces and songs for the Arosak-e Sang-e Saboor presentation.

 Riq (Arabic Tambourine) - Tamara Taylor - 2 sessions - BEGINNER LEVEL

 The Riq is a wonderful instrument that adds colour and excitement to both small ensembles and big orchestras, in Arabic music.
 This delightful percussion instrument has many sounds and qualities, creating a huge range of possibilities for a skilled Riq player.
 This introductory workshop will cover techniques, Egyptian rhythms and variations.

-For already experienced strings players who wish to learn the Arabic style of ornamentation and technique.
-Learn techniques to get the authentic Arabic sound and style.
+For already experienced strings players who wish to learn the Middle Eastern style of ornamentation and technique.
 Suitable for violin, cello, bass, viola, kamenche and joze.

-Kawala (Egyptian Village flute) - Ling Shien Bell - 2 x 1.5 hour sessions - OPEN LEVEL
+Kawala (Egyptian Village flute) - Phil Carroll - 2 sessions - OPEN LEVEL

-Ghoshmeh - Cieavash Arean - 2 x 1.5 hour sessions - OPEN LEVEL
+Ghoshmeh - Cieavash Arean - 1 session - OPEN LEVEL

 Learn about the Ghoshmeh a Persian folk instrument from the North East of Iran.
 Cieavash will teach about the cultural context of the instrument and how it is played and also teach a few folk tunes.